snishizawa/eps2lef/README.md

 # eps2lef

-Convert layout in EPS into LEF.
+Convert cell layout in EPS into LEF.